Find out more about all of the skills that come together to help children develop speech, language and communication- The Building Blocks of Language!

 Top tips on helping your child with unclear speech.

-Some children, when they are learning to talk, can stumble over words/pause and start again etc. This can sound like a stammer.
-Between the ages of two and five years it is normal for a child to repeat words and phrases or hesitate while they are thinking of what they are trying to say.
-Many children will become more fluent as they get older but others can continue to get stuck and find talking difficult.
+When they are learning to talk, some children can stumble over words or pause and start again.
+This can sound like a stammer.
+It is normal for a child between the ages of two and five years to repeat words and phrases.
+They may hesitate while they are thinking of what they are trying to say.
+Many children will become more fluent as they get older.
+Others can continue to get stuck and find talking difficult.

-Many young children speak dysfluently at times, especially when they are under some pressure to speak.
-There is no exact point at which normal dysfluency becomes stammering though there are features which enable us to decide between normal non-fluency and stammering.
+Lots of young children speak dysfluently at times.
+This can happen particularly when they are under some pressure to speak.
+There is no exact point at which normal dysfluency becomes stammering.
+There are features which help us to decide between normal non-fluency and stammering.

-Normal non-fluencies are usually relaxed repetitions, often of whole words either at the beginning of a phrase or when a child is thinking of how to finish a sentence.
+For example, normal non-fluencies are usually relaxed repetitions.
+This sounds like whole words repeated either at the beginning of a phrase.
+It can also happen when a child is thinking of how to finish a sentence.

 By now the child who stammers may have been stammering for some time.
-Some children may stammer with obvious physical tension and some may have mild, infrequent non-fluencies such as repetitions and sound prolongations.
+Some children may stammer with obvious physical tension.
+Some may have mild, infrequent non-fluencies such as repetitions and sound prolongations.

 You are not the cause of your child’s stammering but you are the best people to help their talking get easier.